ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ```

 - The `values` parameter will be set to our getter function for the parameter we're looking for.
 - The `variable` parameter will be set to the previously set variable.
-This will change whenever the user changes option.
+This will change whenever the user changes the option.

 #### 3.4.2 Horizontal slider
 We can define a horizontal slider for our threshold values by using the following syntax: